 Average split: The average speed you rowed throughout the duration of your workout.

 Best split: Your fastest split time hit during a workout.

 SPM (Strokes Per Minute): A cadence metric, measured by the number of strokes you take per minute.

 BPM (Beats Per Minute): A measurement of your heart rate.
 This metric will only populate if you have a heart rate monitor connected.

-Calories: the amount of energy your body expends during the course of a workout, measured in Calories (or kCal)
+Calories: An estimated amount of energy your body expends during the course of a workout, measured in calories (or kCals).